 Emeritus Professor of Computer Science.
 He served as co-executive director of the Indiana Center for Database Systems from 1990 to 1992.
 Robertson and his colleagues address the continuing problem of mismatch between information, as images of the real world, and data, as database representations of these images.
 The traditional solution to this mismatch has been the use of professionals knowledgeable about both environments to span over the mismatch.
 However, the growth of end-user computing, by eliminating the intervening professionals, makes the mismatch problem much more severe.
 Therefore Robertson and his colleagues are conceptualizing, designing, and implementing database tools able to represent and to present the real world more meaningfully.
 But database technology will not by itself solve the mismatch problem, for the data models of the real world will continue to evolve in scope and complexity.
 Therefore they also continue to explore "significant abstractions" which facilitate the development and representation of data models and the querying and manipulation capabilities within the models.

-Professor of Informatics and Computing.
+Professor of Informatics and Computing, and Chair, Computer Science.
 Sabry's research is in the general areas of type theory and the semantics of programming languages and their implementations, with a focus on continuations, monads, and their logical foundations.